 The food is hygienic and typically includes rice, Jowar Roti, Zunka (Bengal gram delicacy) and Chutney.

-Generally, overnight stay is not required if you wish to go only to Gorakhgad.
+Generally, an overnight stay is not required if you wish to go only to Gorakhgad.
 A lot of travellers start from Mumbai early morning, finish the trek and head back in the evening.

 However, if you wish to go for an early morning trek, you may choose to stay at Kalyan or Murbad or with locals at Khopiwlali or Dehari.